 TFC scholarships do not require students to submit a FAFSA.
 However, the college encourages students to do so to maximize their potential for financial aid.
-Only full-time students are eligible for institutional financial aid, including the final semester before graduation even if students need less than a full load to complete a program.
+Only full-time residential students are eligible for institutional financial aid.
 Students confirm offers of financial aid by submitting the deposit and all documents needed to complete their financial aid files.

 The Director of Financial Aid is responsible for all decisions in awarding institutional financial aid.
 The Office of Financial Aid only considers institutional scholarships and grants after they apply all federal and state scholarships and grants to the student account.
 The total amount of scholarships and grants (including institutional, federal, state, and other) awarded cannot exceed the cost of tuition, room, board, and fees.
-The Office of Financial Aid awards institutional financial aid in two increments: half for the fall semester and half for the spring semester.
-The college does not award institutional aid for summer sessions.
+The Office of Financial Aid divides renewable institutional awards evenly between the Fall and Spring semesters The college does not award institutional aid for summer sessions.
 Students that have a lapse in enrollment of more than one semester forfeit all institutional scholarships and grants previously awarded.

 FINANCIAL ASSISTANCE DISCLOSURE

-The Director of Financial Aid is responsible for disclosure of institutional and financial assistance information and can be contacted by writing to the following address: Director of Financial Aid, P.O.
-Box 800900, Toccoa Falls College, Toccoa Falls, GA 30598.
+The Director of Financial Aid is responsible for disclosure of institutional and financial assistance information.
+You can contact the Dire